 - Any other technologies that may contain cardholder data such as Point-of-Sale Equipment (Standalone Dial-Up Terminals)

-- Any other physical asset that may contain cardholder data, including hard-copy bills, faxes, or credit card receipts
+- Any other physical asset that may contain cardholder data, including hard-copy bills, faxes, credit card receipts, or blank checks

-In order to best protect themselves, many experts agree that it is critical for businesses using electronic media to encrypt their information, making it difficult to decipher even if someone gains unauthorized access.
+What’s the best way to protect your organization?
+Many experts agree that it’s critical for businesses using electronic media to encrypt their information, making it difficult to decipher in the case that someone gains unauthorized access.

 Here a few guidelines for minimizing the potential for skimming: